AudioCommons/SAAM2018-Website/call.md

 [ACM template](https://www.acm.org/publications/proceedings-template)
 Submissions: [EasyChair SAAM2018 page](https://www.easychair.org/conferences/?conf=saam2018)
 Contact email: [saam2018@easychair.org](mailto:saam2018@easychair.org)

+The workshop proceedings will be published in the ACM ICPS and will be made available in the ACM Digital Library.
+Please use the ‘ACM SigConf’ version of the ‘2017 ACM Master Article Template’ – for MS Word (Mac and Windows versions are available), please use the ACM_SigConf template from the master for LaTeX (version 1.50), and see sample-sigconf.tex

 #### Important Dates
 Paper submission deadline: 18th May 2018 (23:59 UTC-11)